-Saturday's game will be Roy Hodgson’s side's final warm-up match before the tournament, with the new boss having talked up the benefits of taking on quality opposition ahead of their Group D opener against France on June 11.
+Saturday's game will be Roy Hodgson’s side's final warm-up match before the tournament, with the new boss having talked up the benefits of taking on quality opposition ahead of the opener against France on June 11.

-Kompany in turn looked to England as potential threats in the championships, telling The Sun: "England are definitely my pick of the bunch as the surprise team at the Euros."
+Kompany in turn looked to England as potential threats in the championships, and told The Sun: "England are definitely my pick of the bunch as the surprise team at the Euros."

-Belgium missed out on qualifying for the tournament after finishing behind Germany and Turkey in their group, but the Manchester City defender explained that his side hope to do better ahead of World Cup 2014.
+Belgium missed out on qualifying for the tournament after finishing behind Germany and Turkey in Group A, but the City defender explained that his side hope to do better ahead of the 2014 World Cup.

 "There is an incredible amount of talent.
 People call it the golden generation.
 I am not worried we are not appearing in the Euro 2012 tournament.